Krazal/nppopenai/INSTRUCTIONS_EXAMPLES_INI.md

 # Output Format

 - **User Request**: Provide a clear, detailed paragraph or concise response that addresses the user's query.
 If needed, include a corrected version of the content.
 - **Code or Technical Content**: Provide only the fixed snippet, ready to copy and paste in place of the original.
 Avoid unnecessary introductions or explanations.
+If no errors are found, save bandwidth by returning "No errors found".

 [Prompt:Write_in_En]
 Produce English text that is grammatically correct, well-structured, and technically precise for IT/Cybersecurity contexts.